arcus/education_modules/git_creation_and_tracking/git_creation_and_tracking.md

 $
 ```

-The **codeblock** above tells you that when Dracula types `logname` and presses enter, the output is 'vlad', his username.
+The **code block** above tells you that when Dracula types `logname` and presses enter, the output is 'vlad', his username.
 Try entering `logname` in your own console.
 There will be other code in front of each `$` describing who and where you are.
 Since the stuff before the `$` will be different for everyone, it is customary to omit it from example code.
 We will also omit the `$` after the output.

 ### Initializing the repository

-First, let's create a directory in `Desktop` folder for our work and then move into that directory:
+First, let's create a directory folder for our work.
+Depending on how your computer is organized the `Desktop` on Mac or Linux, or in `C` Drive on Windows machines may be good locations for the new directory folder, but you can put it wherever you like.
+Dracula's computer has a `Desktop` where he does his work.

 ```console